mweidner037/list-positions/README.md

 **Performance** Our list data structures have a small memory footprint, fast edits, and small saved states.
 See our [benchmark results](#performance) for a 260k operation text-editing trace.

 **Collaboration** Lists on different devices can share the same positions.
-Even in the face of concurrent edits, Positions are always globally unique, and you can insert a new position anywhere in a list.
+Even in the face of concurrent edits, positions are always globally unique, and you can insert a new position anywhere in a list.
 To make this possible, the library essentially implements a list CRDT ([Fugue](https://arxiv.org/abs/2305.00583)), but without the restrictions that come with CRDTs - ultimately, each List is a local data structure that you can edit at will.

 **Non-interleaving** In collaborative scenarios, if two users concurrently insert a (forward or backward) sequence at the same place, their sequences will not be interleaved.
 For example, in a collaborative text editor, if Alice types "Hello" while Bob types "World" at the same place, then the resulting order will be "HelloWorld" or "WorldHello", not "HWeolrllod".